 1. TOSA (Transmitter Optical Sub-Assembly）

-TOSA is used to realize the electro-optical conversion in the optical module, the built-in devices include optical laser, MPD, TEC, isolator, MUX, coupling lens and so on.
-It is available in TO-CAN, Gold-BOX, COC (chip on chip), COB (chip on board) and other packaging forms.
-For the optical module applied in the data center, TEC, MPD and isolator are not necessary items in order to save cost.
+TOSA is used to realize the electro-optical conversion in the optical module, the built-in devices include optical laser, MPD, TEC, isolator, MUX, coupling lens, and so on.
+It is available in TO-CAN, Gold-BOX, COC (chip on chip), COB (chip on board), and other packaging forms.
+For the optical module applied in the data center, TEC, MPD, and isolator are not necessary items to save cost.
 Mux is also only used in optical modules that require WDM.
 In addition, the LDD of some optical modules is also packaged in TOSA.

 TOSA block diagram

 The core of TOSA is the optical laser, which can be divided into two types:

 ① EEL (Edge Emitter Laser): refers to the edge-emitting laser with a wavelength of 1310nm or 1550nm.

 ② VCSEL (Vertical Cavity Surface Emitting Laser): refers to the vertical surface cavity laser with a wavelength of 850nm.

 2. ROSA (Receiver Optical Sub Assembly)